-So there I was with plenty of well-wishers bringing me books (ever read Stephen King on morphine?) and one friend determined to find something fantasy I would like.
+There I was, with plenty of well-wishers bringing me books (ever read Stephen King on morphine?) and one friend determined to find something fantasy I would like.
 Finally he started to describe the plot of a book where gamers are drawn into their world and I said “Gee, I’ve always wondered exactly what this D&D thing is all about.”
 The next time he came by, it was with a copy of the first edition Player’s Handbook.
 I read it.
 Cover to cover.
 I’ll be the first to tell you, it’s not great reading by and of itself, but my imagination was hooked.
 My friend said he had a friend who might run a game for us, when I was up walking again.
 This friend-of-a-friend I had met once before, and apparently made quite an impression on him.
 He agreed to DM a new adventure for us.

-The makers at work at the craft 24 years on.
+The Makers at the craft yet.